Seven Stages of Agile Transformation Journey

 There exists a general confusion between agile adoption and agile transformation.
 Beyond apparent similarity, these processes are entirely different in intent and function.
 The first one connotes adopting an agile framework such as the agile-scrum and embracing an array of agile practices facilitating process change and improvement.
 Contrarily agile transformation is a holistic change that embraces an agile mindset and processes imperative to accomplish a project .
 While agile adoption takes about a week to implement, agile transformation can take months, even years, to achieve.
 Also, in the former case, the organisation structure remains unchanged, while the latter organisational structure gets duly rewired.
 In this context, it is relevant to say that a distinct difference exists between digital transformation and agile transformation.

 Key benefits of agile transformation

-Some of the most effective benefits of agile transformation that boosts organisational growth are:
+Some of the most effective benefits of agile transformation that boosts organizational growth are:

 - Faster time to market

 - Enhanced flexibility in product delivery

-- By ensuring a well-ordered partnership between development and testing, it prevents project-running errors.
+- Ensuring a well-ordered partnership between development and testing, it prevents project-running errors.

-- Enables employees to work with more autonomy and independence, which contributes to building a healthy organisational culture.
+- Enables employees to work with more autonomy and independence, which contributes to building a healthy organizational culture.

-- The methodology also makes organisations skilled in embracing changes without upsetting the product development cycle.
+- The methodology also makes organizations skilled in embracing changes without upsetting the product development cycle.